 Adam Gussow has a joint appointment in English and Southern Studies.
-He teaches both graduate and undergraduate courses, including 101, 102, 402, 601, and 602, and the cross-listed courses in English, including “The Blues Tradition in American Literature.”
-Recent themes in his seminars have included “Southern Musicians’ Autobiographies,” “Freedom Summer 1964: Mississippi’s Civil Right’s Watershed,” and “Robert Johnson, the Devil’s Music, and the Blues.”
-His research and teaching interests include blues music, literature, culture, and tourism; southern music (especially country, bluegrass, jazz, and blackface minstrelsy), African American literature and cultural politics; the Confederate battle flag; the persistence of the pastoral South idea and other southern mythologies; and the long arc from slavery and segregation through the Civil Rights movement and contemporary struggles for racial justice.
+Recent themes in his seminars have included “Southern Musicians’ Autobiographies,” “Freedom Summer 1964: Mississippi’s Civil Rights Watershed,” and “Robert Johnson, the Devil’s Music, and the Blues.”
+His research and teaching interests include blues music, literature, culture, and tourism; southern music (especially country, bluegrass, and jazz); African American literature and cultural politics; the persistence of the pastoral South idea and other southern mythologies; and the long arc from slavery and segregation through the Civil Rights movement and contemporary struggles for racial justice.

 Ph.D.
 English Literature, Princeton University (2000)